-The South Staffordshire Railway Walk is a recreational road-free route along a disused railway line, located near Wolverhampton, Staffordshire.
-As the name suggests, it’s a walking route, but it’s also a good route for cycling and running… and you may even see a horse!
-Despite the route’s proximity to the fairly dense urban environment of Wolverhampton, the South Staffordshire Railway Walk quickly transports you from the urban landscape of the Black Country to a wonderfully green outdoor world, which is why it also made its way to our list of things to do in Wolverhampton.
+The South Staffordshire Railway Walk is a recreational road-free route along a disused railway line near Wolverhampton, Staffordshire.
+As the name suggests, it’s a walking route, but it’s also a good route for cycling and running, and you may even see a horse!
+Despite the route’s proximity to the reasonably dense urban environment of Wolverhampton, the South Staffordshire Railway Walk quickly transports you from the urban landscape of the Black Country to a wonderfully green outdoor world, which is why it also made its way to our list of things to do in Wolverhampton.

-If you’re looking for other cycle trails, don’t miss our post on the Monsal Trail.
+If you’re looking for other cycle trails, don’t miss our post on the Monsal Trail in the Peak District.

 South Staffordshire Railway Walk History

 Now for a little bit of the South Staffordshire Railway Walk history for you history buffs.
-The South Staffordshire Railway Walk runs along a former railway line that was formerly part of the Wombourne Branch Line that was built by the Great Western Railway Company between 1912 and 1925.
-It lasted until 1965 when it was closed, with the last train trundling along the line on 24 June 1965.
+The South Staffordshire Railway Walk runs along a former railway line formerly part of the Wombourne Branch Line that the Great Western Railway Company built between 1912 and 1925.
+It lasted until 1965, when it was closed, with the last train trundling along the line on 24 June 1965.
 Interestingly, it was used to transport allied troops from the Normandy D-Day landings to hospitals in the area.

-According to the British Heart Foundation, there are over 4000 miles of disused railway lines that are now enjoyed by walkers and cyclists around the UK.
+According to the British Heart Foundation, there are over 4000 miles of disused railway lines that walkers and cyclists around the UK now enjoy.
 4000 miles!
 That’s an insane figure, don’t you think?!

 How Far Is the South Staffordshire Railway Walk?

-The route is a point to point and not circular.
+The route is point-to-point and not circular.
 One way is 5.2 miles (8.36km) from WV Active to The Railway Cafe.
-According to my Strava recording, the route was 10.86 miles around, which was recorded from the car park at The Railway Cafe to the very end of the route at WV Active and back.
+According to my Strava recording, the route was 10.86 miles around, from the car park at The Railway Cafe to the very end of the route at WV Active and back.